Arts Portfolio FAQ

 VOCALISTS in the Western Classical subcategory are strongly encouraged to include at least one piece in English and one in another European language.

-COMPOSERS have no time limit and should submit two or three original scores of contrasting style with audio files.
+COMPOSERS have no time limit and should submit two or three audio files of pieces of contrasting style, with audio files, if available.

 Is there a desired format for my music résumé?